tomasdembelli/the-go-programming-language/README.md

 We should not attempt to recover from another package's panic.

 We can recover from a panic selectively.
 We can check the panic reason, if it is a known/expected issue then we can return an error, otherwise continue panicking.

 From some conditions there is no recovery.
 Running out of memory, for example, causes the Go runtime to terminate the program  with a fatal error.

+## Methods

+There is no universally accepted definition of object-oriented programming.
+But for our purposes, an `object` is simply a `value` or `variable` that has `methods` and a method is a `function` that is associated with a particular type.

+An `OOP` is one that uses methods to express the properties and operations of each data structure so that clients need not access the object's representation directly.

+As a legacy definition, calling a method is sending a message to the receiver.

+Common choice for a method receiver name is the first letter of the type name.

+Method or field calls on receivers are called `selectors`.